Hip

 Hip Exercises Level 1 Patient Information Leaflet

-If you experience any of the following, then it is advisable to seek medical advice in the form of your GP or A&E (if urgent):
+If you experience any of the following, then it is advisable to seek medical advice from GP, Urgent Treatment Centre, or A&E:

 • Pain referral down into the leg and/or foot and ankle